Volunteer Tour Guide Association of Imajo, Minami-Echizen Town

 The winding roads retain their traditional layout, making them impassable for large vehicles.

-Come explore the roads once walked by Oban Yakamochi, Murasaki Shikibu, Dogen, and Basho.
+Come explore the roads once walked by historical Japanese figures such as Oban Kayamochi, Murasaki Shikibu, Dogen, and Basho.

 Why not take a walk through the "Old Hokuriku Line Tunnel Ruins," designated as a "Japan Heritage" site?

-The 11 brick tunnels and switchback remnants left behind from the Hokuriku Line, which opened in 1896,
+The 11 brick tunnels and switchback remnants left behind on the former Hokuriku Line, opened in 1896,

 along with various other ruins, while overlooking Tsuruga Bay below.